learnscripture/learnscripture.net/docs/development_setup.rst

      nodeenv --node=10.24.1 --python-virtualenv

+   (Later node versions give us problems with installing Elm 0.18 it seems, need to check)

    Deactivate and re-activate the virtualenv for changes to take effect.

    Now we also need our node and Javascript deps::